aniskhan25/LUMI-AI-Guide/1-quickstart/README.md

 For this example, we use the [Tiny ImageNet Dataset](https://paperswithcode.com/dataset/tiny-imagenet) which is already transformed into the file system friendly hdf5 format (Chapter [File formats for training data](../3-file-formats/README.md) explains in detail why this step is necessary).
 Please have a look at the terms of access for the ImageNet Dataset [here](https://www.image-net.org/download.php).

-To run the Visual Transformer example, we need to use a batch job script.
+To run the Vision Transformer example, we need to use a batch job script.
 We provide a batch job script [`run.sh`](run.sh) that you can use to run the [`visiontransformer.py`](visiontransformer.py) script on a single GPU on a LUMI-G node.
 A quickstart to SLURM is provided in the [LUMI documentation](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/slurm-quickstart/).

 To run the provided script yourself, you need to replace the `--account` flag in line 2 of the [`run.sh`](run.sh) script with your own project account.
 You can find your project account by running the command `lumi-workspaces`.